8 ¿Cuál fue tu último viaje y cómo era?

 ¡Bravo!

-During this chapter, you learned about Ernesto Guevara and his motorcycle trip through Latin America.
-In this section of the chapter, you will be watching the film, Los diarios de motocicleta.
+At the beginning of this chapter, you learned about Ernesto Guevara and his motorcycle trip through Latin America.
+In this section of the chapter, you will be watching the film, Los diarios de motocicleta, about this voyage.

 Your instructor will give you access to the film.
 If you are not taking a course through the College of DuPage, you could check your local library or streaming services for access to Motorcycle Diaries.

 While watching the film, you will answer questions using the preterit and imperfect tenses and the vocabulary on clothing and travel.
-The questions from the film will serve as a review of the chapter goals.
+The questions from the film will be your Writing I Assessment in Blackboard.
+You can practice answering them now.

 Preguntas sobre Diarios de motocicleta